 A good calendar is a handy addition to your smartphone, helping you stay on top of upcoming appointments and events, whether they're personal or for work.
 Several calendar apps also offer variety of extra features — from event management and social features to highly customizable and easy-to-read view modes — that you won't find on the built-in apps that come with your phone.

-If you're having a hard time keeping track of all the places you have to be today or you just want to start the new year with a different calendar, these 25 calendar apps for Android and iOS can boost your productivity and make sure you're always where you need to be, when you need to be.
+If you're having a hard time keeping track of all the places you have to be today or you just want a different calendar to manage the rest of the year, these 25 calendar apps for Android and iOS can boost your productivity and make sure you're always where you need to be, when you need to be.

 Fantastical is an iOS calendar that delivers a clean presentation of events in daily, weekly, and monthly calendar views, backed up by really easy reminder and event management.
 Users can create events through a traditional menu-based interface, or simply type or speak a quick audio note that the app automatically parses into an event (which users can further tweak).